Home

 External Provisioners

 By default, the Coder server runs built-in provisioner daemons, which execute terraform during workspace and template builds.
-However, there are sometimes benefits to running external provisioner daemons:
+However, there are often benefits to running external provisioner daemons:

-• Secure build environments: Run build jobs in isolated containers, preventing malicious templates from gaining shell access to the Coder host.
+• Secure build environments: Run build jobs in isolated containers, preventing malicious templates from gaining sh access to the Coder host.

 • Isolate APIs: Deploy provisioners in isolated environments (on-prem, AWS, Azure) instead of exposing APIs (Docker, Kubernetes, VMware) to the Coder server.
 See Provider Authentication for more details.